 (4) Your message

-Alternatively, you can contact us via the e-mail address, provided.
-In this case the personal data of the user transmitted with the e-mail will be stored.
+Alternatively, it is possible to contact us via the e-mail address provided.
+In this case, the user’s personal data transmitted with the e-mail will be stored.

-In this context, it does not pursue the passing on of data to third parties.
+It does not pursue in this context any disclosure of data to third parties.
 The data will be used exclusively for the processing of the conversation.

-The legal basis for the processing of the data is Art.
+The legal basis for the processing of the data, if the user has given his consent, is Art.
 6 para.
-1 lit. a DSGVO if the user has given his consent.
+1 lit. a GDPR.

 The legal basis for the processing of data transmitted in the course of sending an e-mail is Art.
 6 para.
-1 lit. f DSGVO.
-If the purpose of the e-mail contact is to conclude a contract, the additional legal basis for the processing is Art.
+1 lit. f GDPR.
+If the e-mail contact aims at the conclusion of a contract, the additional legal basis for the processing is Art.
 6 para.
-1 lit. b DSGVO.
+1 lit. b GDPR.

-The processing of the personal data from the input mask serves us exclusively for the processing of the establishment of contact.
-If you contact us by e-mail, this is also the necessary legitimate interest in the processing of the data.
+The processing of personal data from the input mask serves us solely to process the contact.
+In the case of contact by e-mail, this also constitutes the necessary legitimate interest in processing the data.

-The other personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.
+The other personal data processed during the submission process are used to prevent misuse of the contact form and to ensure the security of our information technology systems.

-The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were collected.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
 For the personal data from the input mask of the contact form and those sent by e-mail, this is the case when the respective conversation with the user has ended.
-The conversation is terminated when it can be inferred from the circumstances that the relevant facts have been conclusively clarified.
+The conversation is ended when the circumstances indicate that the matter in question has been conclusively clarified.

 The additional personal data collected during the sending process will be deleted after a period of seven days at the latest.